Fitness centre manager

 - corporate gyms

-Typically, a fitness centre manager will be employed within a fitness centre or leisure centre, however, some alternative avenues can be explored.
-For example, hotel chains are increasingly offering guests on-site fitness facilities, and many large companies and organisations offer employees a gym or fitness centre in the workplace.
+Typically, a fitness centre manager will be employed within a specific establishment However, some alternative avenues can be explored, such as hotel chains, which are increasingly offering guests on-site fitness facilities.
+Many large companies and organisations also offer employees a gym or fitness centre in the workplace.

 It may be possible to work abroad for one of the national chains of health and fitness clubs that have expanded into Europe.
 Get more tips on how to find a job.